pipegalera/mojombo.github.io/blog/_posts/How to Audit Gender Pay Gap for a company using Python/2021-09-13-Audit-Gender-Pay-Gap.md

 **The reason of using the natural logarithm** of the base salary is that it will make that the coefficients of the regression represent percentages, instead of absolute numbers.
 For example, a $$\beta_1$$ of 0.1 can be read as a 10% increase in salary because being male.
 It doesn't change the magnitude of the effect or the significance of the coefficients, only it's interpretation.

-**Including more variables will isolate the effect of gender**.
-The more relevant variables we add to the analysis, the more isolated the effect of gender on salary.
-To clarify how including more controls change the estimation, we are going to do three linear regressions, adding more variables every time:
+We are going to do three linear regressions, adding more variables every time.
+Model 1 is the simplest model (the “unadjusted” pay gap), Model 2 adds controls for employee personal characteristics, and Model 3 adds all of our controls (the “adjusted” pay gap).
+The starts represent thresholds for p-values.

-- First Model.
+- **Model 1**.
 "Unadjusted", without controls:

 $$
 \begin{aligned}